How to Expand a BPMN Sub-Process?

 Business process diagram

-2. Select the tasks.
+2. Select the three tasks.

 Select tasks